jssql1234/docs-sqlpay/docs/usage/tools/maintain-diy.md

 6. Click **Save** button and click X to Close.

-7. Select the Item just created (eg Leave_Calculate_Amt-Unpaid) and click Ok button.
+7. Select the Item just created (eg. Leave_Calculate_Amt-Unpaid) and click Ok button.

 8. Done & **Remember** to set it at **Maintain Leave Group** under the **Amount Column** for UL.